 As for the requirements, any person who is 18 years old or above, no matter if he or she is not a Hong Kong resident, can occupy this position in a company.
 Furthermore, this person should not be blacklisted due to being involved in malpractices or being in bankruptcy.
 A company can have a corporate director in a Private Limited Company, as long as they also nominate a natural person to act as a director, meaning they will have at least two directors, one that is a company, and one that is a natural person.

 It is important to mention that in some cases, a company might decide that a director might step down due to personal circumstances such as health concerns, or passing away or for management reasons such as ceasing his/her relationship to only carry out change internally.
 Any internal changes that fail to notify the local corresponding authorities in Hong Kong, in this case, the Companies Registry, will have no effect.
 This also applies to the case of a resigning director. will still hold the power to sign on behalf of the company for all the official forms and even in some cases the business accounts.
 This is why it is important to do the change process as soon as possible.

-For more information, you can consult the following link from the Companies Registry on the Companies Ordinance.
+🔎 Tip: For more information, read about Companies Registry on the Companies Ordinance.

 Adding or Removing a Director

 As we have mentioned at the beginning of the article, Hong Kong allows flexibility in many aspects of running a business or having a registered company with its simple systems.
 The company restructuring process is not an exception to this principle, and it is relatively easy.